rails/rails/guides/source/active_record_encryption.md

 ### Custom key providers

-For more advanced key-management schemes, you can configure a custom key provider in a initializer:
+For more advanced key-management schemes, you can configure a custom key provider in an initializer:

 ```ruby
 ActiveRecord::Encryption.key_provider = MyKeyProvider.new